How Many Feet is 180cm? A full breakdown to Unit Conversion

 The Conversion Process: Centimeters to Feet

 The metric system (using centimeters) and the imperial system (using feet) are two distinct systems of measurement.
 Converting between them requires understanding their respective units and the conversion factor.
-One foot is equal to approximately 30.48 centimeters.
+48 centimeters.
+Plus, one foot is equal to approximately 30.
 This conversion factor is the key to accurately transforming measurements from one system to the other.

 To convert 180 cm to feet, we use the following formula: